cs-util-com/Snap2Map/docs/feat-reference-distances.md

 *   **Entry Point**: "Measure" button (icon: tape measure), enabled **only** if `referenceDistance` is set.
 *   **Interaction Flow**:
     1. User taps "Measure".
-    2. User taps/drags to draw a temporary line.
+    2. User taps to set a start point of the temporary measure line.
+(He can still zoom and move around on the image while doing so)
+    3. user tabs to set the end point of the temporary measure line.
+(He can still zoom and move around on the image while doing so)
-    3.  **Real-time Feedback**: A label on the line shows the distance in meters, calculated as `pixelDistance / state.referenceDistance.pixelsPerMeter`.
+    4.  **Real-time Feedback**: A label on the line shows the distance in meters, calculated as `pixelDistance / state.referenceDistance.pixelsPerMeter`.
+    5. Afterwards he can still long press and drag the start and end points of the measure line around on the image to refine his initial placement of these 2 points

 ## 3. Logic & Calibration Integration